nikolavp/awesome-pomodoro/README.md

             mytextclock,
         }

-## Customization
+## Customizations

+customizations are done by setting variables under the pomodoro table.
+Note that those should be done before calling

+    pomodoro.init()

+### Change the default icon
-If you want change the default icon, you can use beautiful:
+For that you can use the following which requires beautiful:

     beautiful.pomodoro_icon = '/your/path/to/pomodoro/icon'

-Check out the init.lua too.
-For example if you don't want the text "Pomodoro:" before the actual timer issue
+### Check out the init.lua too.
+For example if you don't want the text "Pomodoro:"

     pomodoro.pre_text = ""

-before calling

-    pomodoro.init()
+#### Execute a custom function on pomodoro finish

+You can populate the tables:

+*pomodoro.on_work_pomodoro_finish_callbacks* and *pomodoro.on_pause_pomodoro_finish_callbacks*

+with functions to be called when the pomodoro finishes. on_pause_pomodoro_finish_callbacks functions will be called when a pause finishes and on_work_pomodoro_finish_callbacks functions are called when a pomodoro finishes.

+Here is an example how I am using this to lock my screen on every pomodoro finish:

+    pomodoro.on_work_pomodoro_finish_callbacks = {
+        function()
+            exec('slock')
+        end
+    }

+#### More customizations

+Maybe there are more which are not documented here at the moment.
+Feel free to provide docs and send a pull request :)

 ## License